similarweb/statusbay/docs/telemetry.md

 # Telemetry

-The Statusbay application collect runtime metrics related to the performance of the system.
+StatusBay application collects runtime metrics related to the performance of the system.

 ## How to setup?